-While there is an excellent selection in the pool of construction management talent in-state, the public body must still understand its primary and nontransferable responsibility for the project.
+While there is an excellent pool of construction management talent in-state, the public body must still understand its primary and nontransferable responsibility for the project.
 The public body must be prepared to take on the role of the project leader and drive the project team to make the best decisions possible.
 The public body must also be capable of developing and implementing a project management and procurement philosophy that guides its actions and decisions, whether performed by in-house staff or contracted staff.
-Owners set the tone for the project in collaboration, partnership, and solving challenges for the betterment of the project.
-If GCCM is a new delivery method for the team, training and understanding of the goals and logistics of the delivery are very important.
+Public bodies set the tone for the project in collaboration, partnership, and solving challenges for the betterment of the project.
+If GCCM is a new delivery method for the team, training and understanding of the goals and planning of the delivery are especially important.

-The ultimate goal of GCCM is that the public body, GCCM, designers, and all stakeholders involved are acting in the best interest of the project.
+The goal of GCCM is that the public body, GCCM, designers, and all stakeholders involved are acting in the best interest of the project.
 In addition, the public body also acts in the context of all public bodies and their projects because the future implementation and regulations around GCCM will be influenced by the successful implementation of the delivery method.
-The public body should understand that decisions on its individual project may result in consequences for all public bodies and for the procurement practice itself.
+The public body should understand that decisions on its individual project may result in consequences for all public bodies and to the procurement practice itself.
 All project stakeholders should endeavor to be fair and reasonable in all their project dealings to make the best cost and schedule decision for the project.
 The following traits are important for all parties pursuing the GCCM delivery method:

-- Fair and open competition.
+- Fair and open competition

-- Ethical transactions.
+- Ethical transactions

-- Equity and inclusion.
+- Equity and inclusion

-- Safety.
+- Safety

-- Collaborative team member.
+- Collaborative team member

-- Develop and maintain relationships.
+- Develop and maintain relationships

-- Appropriate risk allocation.
+- Appropriate risk allocation

-- Realistic expectations of all parties.
+- Realistic expectations of all parties

-- Timely decisions.
+- Timely decisions

-- Prompt payments.
+- Prompt payments

-- Reliable, trustworthy.
+- Reliable, trustworthy